MrArna/understandAPI/README.md

 The application was developed with IntelliJ, with the use of SBT in order to manage the libraries and to create a fat jar.
 It has been designed in order to be as extendable as possible.
 In detail, it's composed by 2 modules and different classes:

-+ *Main*: this is the the core of the application, where the other classes are instantiated and used.
++ *main.Main*: this is the the core of the application, where the other classes are instantiated and used.
 It is in charge to expose a UI to the user and to call the right methods depending on the user choices.
 + **Entities**: this module contains the classes representing the graph and its edges
     + *RelationshipEdge*: this class represent an edge between two nodes and it relationship.
 The node type is parametric.
     + *EnityGraph*: this class represents the entity graph.
 It provides methods to populate and create the graph with edges and nodes.
 It also provide methods in order to apply the closure over the graph and retrieving a subgraph given a list of nodes.